agraef/midizap/README.md

 The translations define what output should be produced for the given MIDI input.
 Each translation must be on a line by itself.
 The left-hand side (first token) of each translation denotes the MIDI message to be translated.
 MIDI messages are on channel 1 by default; a suffix of the form `-<1..16>` can be used to specify a MIDI channel.
 E.g., `C3-10` denotes note `C3` on MIDI channel 10.

-Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number.
+Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number).
 The same notation is used for key pressure (`KP`) messages.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C. Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

 We will go into most of the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference: